-This method is only used for the welding repair of unimportant aluminum structural parts and castings with thickness range of 0.5-10 mm.
+This welding method should only be used for repairing unimportant aluminum structural parts and castings with a thickness range of 0.5-10 mm.

 (2) TIG welding

-TIG welding is a perfect welding method for aluminum alloy, but the equipment of TIG welding is complex, so it is not suitable for outdoor operation.
+While TIG welding is an ideal method for welding aluminum alloys, its equipment is complex, making it less suitable for outdoor operations.

 (3) MIG welding

-The automatic and semi-automatic GMAW have the advantages of high arc power, concentrated heat and small heat affected zone.
-The production efficiency is 2-3 times higher than that of manual GMAW.
+The automatic and semi-automatic Gas Metal Arc Welding (GMAW) process has several advantages, including high arc power, concentrated heat, and a small heat-affected zone.
+Its production efficiency is 2-3 times higher than that of manual GMAW.

-For example, it is not necessary to preheat the aluminum plate with a welding thickness of 30mm, and only the front and back layers are welded to obtain a smooth surface and excellent quality weld.
+GMAW can be used to weld pure aluminum and aluminum alloy plates with a thickness of less than 50mm.
+For example, preheating is not necessary for aluminum plates with a thickness of 30mm, and only the front and back layers need to be welded for a smooth surface and high-quality weld.

-The semi-automatic argon arc welding torch can be used for welding conveniently and flexibly, but the diameter of the semi-automatic welding wire is smaller and the porosity sensitivity of the weld is larger.
+The semi-automatic argon arc welding torch provides convenient and flexible welding, but the diameter of the welding wire is smaller and the weld is more prone to porosity.

 (4) Pulsed argon arc welding

-It is suitable for all position welding of aluminum alloy sheet with a thickness of 2-10 mm.
+This method is suitable for all-position welding of aluminum alloy sheets with a thickness of 2-10mm.

 (5) Resistance spot welding and seam welding

-It can be used to weld aluminum alloy sheet with thickness less than 4 mm.
+It can be used to weld aluminum alloy sheets with a thickness of less than 4 mm.

-For products with high quality requirements, DC shock wave spot welding and seam welder can be used.
+For products with high quality requirements, DC shock wave spot welding and seam welding can be utilized.

-Welding requires more complex equipment, high welding current, high productivity, especially suitable for mass production of parts and components.
+Welding requires sophisticated equipment, high welding currents, and high productivity, making it particularly suitable for mass production of parts and components.

 (6) Friction stir welding

-Friction stir welding (FSW) is a kind of solid state joining technology that can be used for welding various alloy plates.
+Friction Stir Welding (FSW) is a type of solid-state joining technology that can be used to weld various alloy plates.

-Compared with the traditional fusion welding method, friction stir welding has no spatter, no dust, no need to add welding wire and shielding gas, and no pores and cracks in the joint.
+Compared to traditional fusion welding methods, FSW offers several advantages such as the absence of spatter, reduced dust, no need for welding wire or shielding gas, and a lack of pores and cracks in the joint.

-Compared with ordinary friction, it is not limited by shaft parts and can weld straight welds.
+Moreover, compared to ordinary friction, FSW is not limited by shaft parts and can produce straight welds.

-This welding method also has a series of other advantages, such as good mechanical properties, energy saving, no pollution, low preparation requirements before welding.
+This welding method also boasts several other benefits, including improved mechanical properties, energy efficiency, reduced pollution, and low preparation requirements prior to welding.

-Because of the low melting point of aluminum and aluminum alloy, friction stir welding is more suitable.
+Due to the low melting point of aluminum and aluminum alloys, FSW is particularly well-suited for these materials.